sudo-atharva/ESP32-Autonomous-car/docs/mini-thesis.md

 7. **Autonomous Operation**: Deploy the trained model and run `run.py` to enable autonomous navigation.
 PID control smooths steering and speed.

 ### Software Components

-- **Files for ESP32/**: Contains MicroPython scripts for hardware control and server setup.
+- **Files for ESP32/**: MicroPython scripts for hardware control and server setup.
 - **Client/**: Python scripts for PC-side control, logging, and communication.
 - **OpenCV Line Follower and Trainer/**: Scripts for vision-based line following, data balancing, and model training.
-- **Training/**: Contains scripts for streaming, logging, and running the trained model.
+- **Training/**: Scripts for streaming, logging, and running the trained model.

 ### Hardware Components
 - **ESP32 Board**: Main controller for the car.
 - **Motors & Motor Driver**: For movement and steering.
 - **Servo Motor**: For steering control.